César Awards

 The César Award is considered the highest film honor in France, the French film industry's equivalent to the Molière Award for theatre, and the Victoires de la Musique for music.
 In cinema, it is the French equivalent to the Academy Award.
 The award was created by Georges Cravenne, who was also the creator of the Molière Award for theatre.
 The name of the award comes from the sculptor César Baldaccini (1921–1998) who designed it.

-The 48th César Awards ceremony took place on 24 February 2023.
-The Night of the 12th, directed by Dominik Moll, won the award for Best Film.
+The 50th César Awards ceremony took place on 28 February 2025.
+Emilia Pérez, directed by Jacques Audiard, won the award for Best Film.

 History

 In 1974, Georges Cravenne founded the Academy of Arts and Techniques of Cinema that was, from the outset, intended to reward the achievements and the most remarkable film artwork, to have a French equivalent to the American Oscars.
 The first César Awards – also known as the "Night of Caesar" – were held on 3 April 1976 under the chairmanship of Jean Gabin who watched the ceremony from the front row seated in a wheelchair a few months before his death.
 The name of the award comes from the sculptor César, designer of the trophy awarded to the winners in each category.
-It is also an homage to the Raimu, the great French actor and performer of Marseille trilogy of Marcel Pagnol, in which Raimu played the character of César.
+It is also an homage to Raimu, the great French actor and performer in the Marseille trilogy of Marcel Pagnol, in which Raimu played the character of César.

 The César Awards replaced the Étoile de cristal, which was awarded from 1955 to 1975.
 Other prizes had been awarded to French cinema in the past.
 From 1934 to 1986, the Grand prix du cinéma français, established by film pioneer Louis Lumière, was given to one film a year.
 In the 1950s, the Victoire du cinéma français was awarded each June.
 Lacking popular enthusiasm compared to the Étoile de cristal, this award was discontinued after 1964.